Interwar period: Turmoil in Europe

 After the Armistice of Compiègne on 11 November 1918, which ended the fighting of World War I, the years 1918–1924 were marked by turmoil as the Russian Civil War continued to rage on, and Eastern Europe struggled to recover from the devastation of the First World War and the destabilising effects of not just the collapse of the Russian Empire, but the destruction of the German, Austro-Hungarian, and Ottoman Empires, as well.
 There were numerous new or restored countries in Southern, Central, and Eastern Europe, some small in size including Lithuania and Latvia, and some larger, such as Poland and the Kingdom of Serbs, Croats, and Slovenes.
 The United States gained dominance in world finance.
-Thus, when Germany refused to pay further war reparations to Britain, France and other former members of the Entente, the Americans came up with the Dawes Plan and Wall Street invested heavily in Germany, which repaid its reparations to nations that, in turn, used the dollars to pay off their war debts to Washington.
+Thus, when Germany refused to pay further war reparations to Britain, France and other former members of the Entente, the Americans came up with the Dawes Plan and Wall Street invested heavily in Germany, which repaid its reparations to nations that, in turn, used the dollars to pay off their war debts to the United States.
 By the middle of the decade, prosperity was widespread, with the second half of the decade known as the Roaring Twenties.